HDF-NI/hdf5.node/readme.md

 table.close();
 ```

+### Dimension Scales

+to be implemented

+### High-level Functions for Region References, Hyperslabs, and Bit-fields

+Looking at this.
+It does require a separate download and install because it is not a part of the standard hdf5 distribution.

 ### Properties as h5 metadata attributes

 Attributes can be attached to Groups by flush after the properties are added to javascript group instance.
 Prototype properties also get flushed.